-I’ve been living in Fukuoka for over 3 years and one of the things I can’t get tired of?
-The awesome food scene!
+I’ve been living in Fukuoka for over 4 years, and one of the things I can’t get tired of?
+The wonderful food scene!

 Here are some dishes and dining experiences you should try when visiting Fukuoka – recommended by a local who has visited over 700 restaurants, cafes, and bars in Japan!